-Click on the name of each dance to download a music sample of that particular dance!!
+Click on the name of each dance to listen to a sample of that particular dance!!

 American Smooth and International Standard: